A snapshot: international schools in London considered (but not necessarily chosen) by English-speaking expats.

 Adapted curriculum/ American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; privately owned; 570 students

 The member of the ACS international schools located closest to central London.
-Non-selective and offering an American curriculum with the option of taking the International Baccalaureate Diploma.
+Non-selective and offering an American curriculum with the option of taking the IB Diploma.
 IB Diploma average results tend to be slightly below the other ACS British schools.
-Dually accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).

 Click here to read our full review of ACS Hillingdon International School.